siddharth201/MyNotes/iOS/iOS_Interview_Questions/Modern-Concurrency-CheatSheet.md

 ### Interview Answer

-> Concurrency means allowing multiple units of work to make progress during overlapping periods of time.
-The system can switch between tasks while one task is waiting, such as waiting for network I/O.
+> Concurrency is about dealing with multiple tasks at the same time, but not necessarily running them simultaneously.
+It allows the system to interleave tasks so they progress together.
+In iOS, concurrency is achieved using GCD, OperationQueue, and Swift’s async/await..

 Example: